Assassination of Benazir Bhutto: Riots

 After Bhutto's death, supporters wept and broke the hospital's glass doors, threw stones at cars, and reportedly chanted "Dog, Musharraf, dog" outside the hospital, referring to President Musharraf.
 Others attacked police and burned election campaign posters and tyres.
 Some opposition groups said that the assassination could lead to civil war, and other commentators said that the upcoming elections would likely be postponed.

 Demonstrations were widespread in Pakistan with police using tear gas and batons to break up angry demonstrations in Peshawar.
 Some protesters torched the billboards of Musharraf, firing in the air and screaming.
 Protests in Multan also had protesters burning tires and blocking traffic.
 Similar scenes were witnessed in Karachi, Bhutto's home city.
 Police in Sindh were put on red alert.
 Two police officers were shot in Karachi during the riots following the assassination.

 Musharraf ordered a crackdown on rioters and looters to "ensure safety and security."
 The Pakistan Rangers announced shoot-on-sight orders against anyone inciting violence or arson, although attempts to avoid direct confrontation were maintained.
-On 28 December the riots deteriorated, especially in the Sindh Province, the homeground of Bhutto.
+On 28 December the riots escalated, especially in the Sindh Province, the homeground of Bhutto.
 Foreign outlets, trains, banks and vehicles were destroyed or burned and protesters took over the streets, chanting slogans and setting tires on fire in several cities.
 At least 47 people died in the riots.
 Rioters destroyed 176 banks, 34 gasoline stations and hundreds of cars and shops.
 28 December was the first day of a general strike called by many groups, ranging from political parties to various professional groups.

-Banks were attacked and the buildings were burned in many cities of Sind.
+Banks were attacked and the buildings were burned in many cities of Sindh.
 Most of the ATMs were destroyed and some looted.